implse/Data_Structure_Python/README.md

 Abstract data types are a theoretical computer science concept.
 They simply describe what kind of data a data structure can hold and what operations are allowed on the data.

+## Data Structures (DS)

+Concrete implementation of ADTs that organize data stored in memory.
+For every operation that is allowed on an abstract data type we have one method or one function that is defined by the data structure's class.

 ## Linked List
 A linked List is a data structure used for storing collections of data.